 Mackie Shilstone / East Jefferson General Hospital Fitness & Nutrition Expert

 Throughout the month of November, each Monday on Eyewitness News at 5, I'll be giving you my 'Five at 5,' with things to add to your diet for better health, or combating some common health issues.
-This week, we're talking about five foods or food ingredients that can fight cancer.
+This week, we're talking about my top 5 fruit juices.

 For more information, visit mackieshilstone.com.

 Here are the five:

 - Cranberry Juice - research tends to support cranberry juice's ability to fight urinary infections